minghai-jiang/biodiversity-app/public/markdown/Documentation.md

 tileY: An integer identifying the y-location of the tile<br/>
 zoom: An integer indicating the zoomlevel of the tile <br/>
 **Returns**<br/>
-CSV with columns tileX, tileY, [columns of mean per index], total area, date from and date to.
+CSV with columns tileX, tileY, [columns of mean per measurement], total area, date from and date to.

 <a id='geometry'></a>
 # /geometry